-Funerals can be emotionally exhausting, and many people feel overwhelmed at the prospect of having to write individual thank you notes for funeral flowers.
+Funerals can be emotionally exhausting, and many people feel overwhelmed at the prospect of having to write individual thank you notes for all the funeral flowers.
 A little practical advice can help you write heartfelt words to express your gratitude.

 Examples of Thank You Notes for Sympathy Flowers